top of page

 Ask yourself these questions:

-1. Will whatever that is troubling me be an issue in ten years?
+1. Will what is bothering me still be a problem in ten years?
 In ten weeks?
 In ten days?
-Things change constantly.
-Nothing in life is forever!
-Don't let the moment rob you of the rest of your life.
-Nothing is as overwhelming as it seems!
+Life is always changing.
+Nothing lasts forever!
+Don't let the present moment steal the rest of your life.
+Nothing is as daunting as it appears!

 3. How can I get some help?
-Do Not try to work through this alone.
-You are surrounded by Angels who are there, waiting to help.
-It may be a total stranger, someone you just run into.
-If you do not have family or close friends, go to an organization ... this could be a therapist, a church, a social club ... anywhere.
+Don't try to handle this by yourself.
+You are surrounded by Angels who are ready to assist you.
+It could be a complete stranger or someone you encounter unexpectedly.
+If you lack family or close friends, consider reaching out to an organization... this might be a therapist, a church, a social club... anywhere.
 You never know where you will meet your Angels.
-You may just find that having someone to talk to can help you see your way through.
-Get yourself a best friend ... a sweet puppy to take care of and talk to.
-The love of a fur baby can work miracles!
-It may be good to think about a four legged friend instead of yourself.
+You might find that having someone to talk to can help you navigate your situation.

 4. Have I talked to God?
-Have you asked for His help?
-I was watching Joel Osteen one Sunday when I had been suffering severely with an abscessed tooth.
-Joel was talking about moving the mountains out of our paths.
-I had spent days not being able to lay down because of the pain, no sleep, really miserable.
-I started walking around the house, asking for the mountain of pain (my mountain at the time) to get out of my way.
-I did this for around thirty minutes, getting louder and more demanding all the time, until I realized I was getting tired.
-I sat down and fell asleep for the first time in days.
-That night I slept in the bed with no pain.
-On Monday I went to the dentist and honestly, the root canal was the easiest I have ever been through.
+Have you sought His assistance?
+One Sunday, while enduring severe pain from an abscessed tooth, I was watching Joel Osteen.
+He spoke about moving the mountains from our paths.
+I had been unable to lie down due to the pain, resulting in sleepless, miserable days.
+I began pacing around the house, asking for the mountain of pain (my personal mountain at the time) to be removed.
+I continued this for about thirty minutes, growing louder and more insistent, until I realized I was becoming tired.
+I sat down and, for the first time in days, fell asleep.
+That night, I slept in my bed without pain.
+On Monday, I visited the dentist, and the root canal was honestly the easiest dental I had ever experienced.
 There was no pain.
-I even remember saying to Dr. Brown when he said he was done, "for real?"
-I have used this technique many times since for little mountains that pop up and it works.
-You can move any mountain in your path with God's help.
+I even recall saying to Dr. Brown when he finished, "you are done.
+I can't beliieve it?"

 6. Why am I so sad?
 Depression, simply put, is anger turned inward.
 What are you angry about?
 Why are you angry at yourself?
 You have the option to be angry, mad, or you can choose joy!
-Audacious and unbridled joy that looks for light in everything!
+Audacious and unbridled joy looks for light in everything!
 If you are choosing to be sad, Stop.
 Laugh out loud!
 Laughter is indeed the best medicine and could be the cure for all suicide.
-I have never laughed so much as when Jeff came into my life.
+I have never laughed so much as when my soul mate came into my life, at 69 by the way.
 In addition to laughing, we sing.
 He spent a lot of time as a boy at the Athens YMCA and knows all the old camp songs.
-Sing.
+So sing.
 Out loud.
-You can't be sad when you sing!
+You can not be sad when you sing!

 8. What will uplift me right now?
 I tried all kind of things when I had my little menopause curse.
 My best advice is ... walk outside, look at the sky, the green grass, hear the birds, watch the critters.
 Mother Nature can work wonders for immediate joy.
 Get away from your negative environment and see how beautiful the world really is.
 You are part of nature.
 Explore.
 Remember when you were a child laying on the grass finding images in the clouds?
 Do that again.
 Take your shoes off.
 Feel the grass between your toes.
 Make a bracelet out of clover blooms.
 Walking is great.
 Walk several times a day until you have figured out what you want to do to make you happy.